SMC242/uni-notes/stats/Statistical Inference.md

 ## Bayesian inference
 - Uses distributions over parameters instead of direct values
+	- Outputs the *models that are compatible with the data* rather than a single best-fit model
 - Start with initial guesses for the parameters (the initial hypotheses or "prior"s)
 - Consider the parameters as random variables
 	- This means we can estimate the distribution of their values